librenms/librenms/doc/Extensions/Applications.md

 [Install the agent](Agent-Setup.md) on this device if it isn't already and copy the `osupdate` script to `/usr/lib/check_mk_agent/local/`

+Then uncomment the line towards the top marked to be uncommented if using it as a agent.

 ## PHP-FPM

 ### SNMP Extend